 W?
 Osborne 1859-1903?; A painting is at the Swan Inn.
 If by Walter Osborne, he was an Irish landscape and portrait painter who spent time painting in rural Sussex and was a member of the RHA, producing much successful work.

 Ronald Ossory Dunlop 1894-1973 A prolific Irish painter of figurative and landscape art, who spent much of his life living in Barnham, near Chichester.
 He founded the Emotionist Group in 1923 and painted local scenes – mainly the Arun, rather than the Rother.
 The Tate has paintings by him and there is one at the Swan Inn.

 Philip Hugh Padwick 1876-1958; Padwick was born in Horsham but lived in Fittleworth for a number of years and was a familiar figure locally, working first in his studio at his home, Corner Cottage (then called ‘Thatched Cottage’).
 He then had the building, now called ‘The Studio’ in Upper Street, built as another studio.
 His work looked back to the previous century, with dark, evocative landscapes.
 Later he had another studio at Tripp Hill.
-Please see the separate information sheets from Horsham Museum and an account from Gordon Goodyer (with grateful thanks to the Petworth Society Magazine).
+Please see the separate information sheets from Horsham Museum (available at the Archive) and accounts from Gordon Goodyer and Ron Thatcher (with grateful thanks to the Petworth Society Magazine).

 L S Palmer; A painting of a forest, at the Swan Inn from 1903.
 He is thought to have lived in Worthing

 Frank Patterson 1871-1952 He lived at Billingshurst and was known for his many pen and ink sketches – including those of Fittleworth, most notably of The Mill.